Last Updated on January 31, 2024

-Darrach procedure is removal of distal ulna.
+The Darrach procedure is the removal of the distal ulna.
 It was first performed by Darrach in 1911 in New York City.
-Darrach Procedure is done for-
+Darrach Procedure is done for

-- For relief of pain following distal RU disruption and/or RU arthritis;
+- For relief of pain following distal radioulnar disruption and/or radioulnar arthritis;

 - For symptomatic malunion of Colle fracture in elderly patients, especially when stiffness is present

 Darrach procedure is generally performed on elderly patients with low functional demands.
-Young pts with symptomatic instability of distal radio ulnar joint may have better results with distal radial osteotomy and with restoration of length & alignment, or when this is not possible then consider hemi-resection arthroplasty.
+Young pts with symptomatic instability of the distal radioulnar joint may have better results with distal radial osteotomy and with the restoration of length & alignment, or when this is not possible then consider hemi-resection arthroplasty.

 Technique of Darrach Procedure

-Frequently, Darrach procedure is performed in conjunction with other procedures such as inflammatory arthropathies.
-In this situation, the surgical incision is usually dorsal midline longitudinal, which enables all aspects of the wrist reconstruction like wrist fusion, arthroplasty, tenosynovectomy, tendon transfer etc.
+Frequently, the Darrach procedure is performed in conjunction with other procedures such as inflammatory arthropathies.
+In this situation, the surgical incision is usually dorsal midline longitudinal, which enables all aspects of the wrist reconstruction like wrist fusion, arthroplasty, tenosynovectomy, tendon transfer, etc.

-A capsulotomy deep to the fifth dorsal compartment is performed.
+A capsulotomy deep into the fifth dorsal compartment is performed.

 Intraoperative fluoroscopic guidance is frequently helpful to assist with the location of the osteotomy.

-Idea is to resect the minimum possible he least amount of bone is excised which is sufficient to restore full motion.
-If ulna appears unstable after resection, it may be stabilized by tendon of extensor carpii ulnaris.
+The idea is to respect the minimum possible the least amount of bone is excised which is sufficient to restore full motion.
+If the ulna appears unstable after resection, it may be stabilized by the tendon of the extensor carpi ulnaris.

 - Instability of the distal ulnar shaft

-- Painful subluxation of the exteensor carpii ulnaris over the transected end
+- Painful subluxation of the extensor carpi ulnaris over the transected end

 - Palmar or ulnar subluxation of the carpal bones